vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## Header Links Depths

 The sidebar automatically displays links for headers in the current active page, nested under the link for the page itself.
-You can customize this behavior using `themeConfig.headerDepth`.
+You can customize this behavior using `headerDepth` in theme options.
 The default depth(the max value) is `2`, which extracts both `h2` and `h3` headers.
 Setting it to `0` disables the header links.

 A page can also override this value via frontmatter: